PulseWaves/PulseWaves/PulseTools/pulseview_README.txt

 ****************************************************************

+Note that for Optech's *.csd files the corresponding *.ndf and *.idx files need to be renamed to have the same base name as the CSD file or the tools will not be able to find them.

 * use the right mouse button to make a menu pop up
 * switch between <f>irst and <l>ast samples with keys 'f' and 'l'
 * press 'W' to turn the display of a 50 pulses on and off.